kathleenwest/ContosoPizzaSignalRDemo/README.md

 ##  1. <a name='ProjectOverview'></a>Project Overview

-A simple 🍕 pizza ordering web application (including web api) with SignalR updates to the customer and admin pizza shop.
-A demo video is available that shows the project working and with discussion of technical implementation.
+A simple 🍕 pizza ordering web application (including a web API) with SignalR updates for customers and the admin pizza shop.
+A demo video is available that showcases the project in action and discusses the technical implementation.

-- Customers can order pizza and receive real-time updates on their order with SignalR.
+Customers can order pizza and receive real-time updates on their orders using SignalR.
-- Pizza shop owners can receive real-time orders from customers and make order status updates that are delivered as real-time updates to their customers with SignalR.
+Pizza shop owners can receive real-time orders from customers and make order status updates that are delivered as real-time updates to their customers via SignalR.

 ##	2. <a name='DemoLinks'></a>Demo Links
 Depending on the availability of the free hosting service, these links may be unavailable, but let's stay positive 😁